-UTW Past & Present 0111 Understand their own history (personal/family) People, cultures & communities Nursery Goals Develop a positive attitude towards differences between people (occupation, gender, ethnicity, culture.) & places (countries).
+Numerical patterns Verbally count beyond 20, recognising the pattern of the counting system; - Compare quantities up to 10 in different contexts, recognising when one quantity is greater than, less than or the same as the other quantity; - Explore and represent patterns within numbers up to 10, including evens and odds, double facts and how quantities can be distributed equally.
+UTW Past & Present Understand their own history (personal/family) Nursery Goals People, cultures & communities Develop a positive attitude towards differences between people (occupation, gender, ethnicity, culture.) & places (countries).
 Natural world Explore materials and their properties; make observations and give explanations; show an interest in caring for the environment and living things.
-Describer Carls Past & present Reception Goals Talk about the lives of the people around them and their roles in society; - Know some similarities and differences between things in the past and now, drawing on their experiences and what has been read in class; - Understand the past through settings, characters and events encountered in books read in class and storytelling.
+Reception Goals Past & present Talk about the lives of the people around them and their roles in society; - Know some similarities and differences between things in the past and now, drawing on their experiences and what has been read in class; - Understand the past through settings, characters and events encountered in books read in class and storytelling.
 People & Culture Describe their immediate environment using knowledge from observation, discussion, stories, non-fiction texts and maps.
 Know some similarities and differences between different religious and cultural communities in this country, drawing on their experiences and what has been read in class; - Explain some similarities and differences between life in this country and life in other countries, drawing on knowledge from stories, non-fiction texts and - when appropriate - maps.
 Natural World Describe their immediate environment using knowledge from observation, discussion, stories, non-fiction texts and maps.
 Know some similarities and differences between different religious and cultural communities in this country, drawing on their experiences and what has been read in class; - Explain some similarities and differences between life in this country and life in other countries, drawing on knowledge from stories, non-fiction texts and - when appropriate - maps.
-EAD Creating with materials - Explore and create using different materials.
-Draw and create with increasing Nursony Goals detail.
+EAD Creating with materials - Nursery Goals Explore and create using different materials.
+Draw and create with increasing detail.
 Explore the use of colours and what happens when colours are mixed together.
-Nursery Goals Being imaginative - Develop and extend play around small world activities.
+Being imaginative - Develop and extend play around small world activities.
 Sing songs & use instruments with increasing control to create sounds.
-Safely use and explore a variaty of materials tools and techniques, experimenting Safely use and explore a variety of materials, tools and techniques, experimenting Reception Goals with colour, design, texture, form and function; - Share their creations, explaining the process they have used; - Make use of props and materials when role playing characters in narratives and stories Invent, adapt and recount narratives and stories with peers and their teacher; - Sing a range of well-known nursery rhymes and songs; Perform songs, rhymes, poems and stories with others, and - when appropriate - try to move in time with music.
+Reception Goals Safely use and explore a variety of materials, tools and techniques, experimenting with colour, design, texture, form and function; - Share their creations, explaining the process they have used; - Make use of props and materials when role playing characters in narratives and stories Invent, adapt and recount narratives and stories with peers and their teacher; - Sing a range of well-known nursery rhymes and songs; Perform songs, rhymes, poems and stories with others, and - when appropriate - try to move in time with music.